EmuDeck/emudeck.github.io/docs/tools/steamos/steam-rom-manager.md

 ### Large ROM Collections
 [Back to the Top](#steam-rom-manager-table-of-contents)

-If you have a large ROM collection, generally over 1,000 ROMs, it is recommended you use EmulationStation-DE for some of your larger sets.
+If you have a large ROM collection, generally over 1,000 ROMs, it is recommended you use ES-DE for some of your larger sets.

 Do not turn on all of the parsers in Steam ROM Manager, instead pick smaller sets that you would like to appear in your Steam library.
 Keep in mind that using all parsers will mean that every ROM will show up in your Steam library.
 Unexpected behavior or bugs may occur with larger ROM counts in Game Mode.

-To use EmulationStation-DE, it is recommended to turn on at least the `EmulationStation-DE` and the `Emulators` parser in Steam ROM Manager.
-These will allow you to manage EmulationStation-DE (to launch your ROMs) and emulators (to do any additional configurations) in Game Mode.
+To use ES-DE, it is recommended to turn on at least the `ES-DE` and the `Emulators` parser in Steam ROM Manager.
+These will allow you to manage ES-DE (to launch your ROMs) and emulators (to do any additional configurations) in Game Mode.
 In addition to these two parsers, limit the amount of parsers you toggle to prevent any bugs or unexpected behavior in Game Mode.

 ***